HAWK-Digital-Environments/HAWKI/README.md

 library (https://github.com/jumbojett/OpenID-Connect-PHP)
 to be installed with composer.

+### Shibboleth

+The new version also supports the Shibboleth for user authentication.
+Define your Shibboleth url and login page in the environment file (see [Configuration](#configuration)).

 ### Open AI Access

-To generate answers HAWKI uses the _Open AI API_.
+To generate answers HAWKI uses the Open AI api.
 Follow the instructions on https://platform.openai.com/docs/introduction to generate an API key and paste it in the configuration file like instructed in chapter [Configuration](#configuration).

-The API also works with _Microsoft Azure AI_.
-Follow the instructions on https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal to create a resource, deploy a GPT-4 model and generate the API URL and API key.
-For Microsoft Azure AI, this URL should look like _https://<AZURE_OPENAI_ENDPOINT>/openai/deployments/<DEPLOYMENT_NAME>/chat/completions?api-version=2023-05-15_ with AZURE_OPENAI_ENDPOINT and DEPLOYMENT_NAME being replaced by your values.
-Paste the API URL and API key in the configuration file like instructed in chapter [Configuration](#configuration).

 ## Configuration